 Check out our Facebook Page

-Phone queues have shortened du etc staff recruitment but we are we are sorry for any delay you might experience.
-Use Patchs for a much quicker way to request assistance.
-Though we have managed to recruit more admin staff, some didn't work out and we still have vacancies (also a nurse, assistant practice manager and IT staff in particular) and reliable locum GPs are still in short supply, so staffing continues to be a problem we are trying hard to fix.
+Phone queues have shortened with staff recruitment but we are we are sorry for any delay you might experience.
+Though we have managed to recruit more admin staff, some didn't work out and we still have vacancies (also a nurse, and IT staff in particular) and reliable locum GPs are still in short supply, so staffing continues to be a problem we are trying hard to fix.

 For any medical or admin help, Patchs is the quickest way - most queries are responded to on the same day of receipt.
 Patchs is not available from Fridays 6.30pm until Mondays 8am and on public holidays.
 This is to safely manage demand.
 It is available at all other times, so you have plenty of time to explain your problems.
 When we are closed please use the extensive self-help advice on NHS.UK (Patchs will recommend items).

 We operate a 'Total Triage' system.
-Here is an explanation of Triage and why it benefits our patients
+Here is an explanation of Triage and why it benefits our patients.

 NHS information about Online Consultations